Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Supplement to Theorem : implicit-function and Vieta viewpoints

-so all $d$ roots remain in the upper half-plane for sufficiently small $\|R\|$ compared with $\operatorname{Im}z_0$.
-Without this diagonalizability assumption the local root splitting can be non-analytic in $R$, but the Rouch\'e count in Part~(i) of the theorem still gives the robust statement needed here.
+so all $d$ roots remain in the upper half-plane for sufficiently small $|\epsilon|$ compared with $\operatorname{Im}z_0$.
+With repeated or defective eigenvalues, fractional-power root splitting can occur; the Rouch\'e count in Part~(i) avoids any such perturbative assumption.